meteor/galaxy-docs/content/billing.md

 If Galaxy is unable to charge your account, the account address you have on file will be emailed a warning.
 Whenever a payment fails, Galaxy will send your account an email notification.

-If, after a warning or multiple warnings, the charge remains unpaid, your account may be suspended.
+If, after receiving a warning or multiple warnings, the charge remains unpaid, your account may be suspended.
 Since Galaxy charges for services already rendered, this prevents unpaid charges from growing larger.

 Typical reasons for account suspension include:
 - your payment information is out of date